hoangman1108/hoangman1108/README.md

 - 🔭 I'm currently working in a secret place 🤣.
 - 🌱 I’m currently learning everything 🤣.
 - 👯 I’m looking to collaborate with other.
 - 🥅 2022 Goals: Study and contribute to Crypto Project.
+DONE
+- 🥅 2023 Goals: Middle frontend and working on crypto project.
+DONE
 - ⚡ I love going to coffee with and my best friend from college.
 Chat with my drinking buddies about endless stories.

 ### Follow me if my github is helpful to you!
 Thanks.